-The common issue here is that TCP under-performs in those areas of application where there is a high bandwidth-delay product.
-The common problem observed here is that the additive window inflation algorithm used by TCP can be very inefficient in long delay high speed environments.
+The common concern here is that TCP underperforms in those areas of application where there is a high bandwidth-delay product.
+The common problem observed here is that the additive window inflation algorithm used by TCP can be very inefficient in long-delay, high-speed environments.
 As can be seen in Figure 10, the ACK response for TCP is a congestion window inflation operation where the amount of inflation of the window is a function of the current window size and some additional scaling factor.

-BIC (Binary Increase Congestion Control) takes a different view, by assuming that TCP is actively searching for a packet sending rate which is on the threshold of triggering packet loss, and uses a binary chop search algorithm to achieve this efficiently.
+Binary Increase Congestion Control (BIC)[4] takes a different view, by assuming that TCP is actively searching for a packet sending rate that is on the threshold of triggering packet loss, and uses a binary chop search algorithm to achieve this efficiently.

 When BIC performs a window reduction in response to packet drop, it remembers the previous maximum window size, as well as the current window setting.
 With each lossless RTT interval BIC attempts to inflate the congestion window by one half of the difference between the current window size and the previous maximum window size.
 In this way BIC quickly attempts to recover from the previous window reduction, and, as BIC approaches the old maximum value, it slows down its window inflation rate, halving its rate of window inflation each RTT.
-This is not quite so drastic as it may sound, as BIC also uses a maximum inflation constant to limit the amount of rate change in any single RTT interval.
+This process is not quite as drastic as it may sound, because BIC also uses a maximum inflation constant to limit the amount of rate change in any single RTT interval.
 The resultant behaviour is a hybrid of a linear and a non-linear response, where the initial window inflation after a window reduction is a linear increase, but as the window approaches the previous point where packet loss occurred the rate of window increase slows down.
-BIC uses the complementary approach to window inflation once the current window size passes the previous loss point.
-Initially further window inflation is small, and the window inflation value doubles in size for each RTT, up to a limit value, beyond which the window inflation is once more linear.
+BIC uses the complementary approach to window inflation when the current window size passes the previous loss point.
+Initially further window inflation is small, and the size of the window inflation value doubles for each RTT, up to a limit value, beyond which the window inflation is once more linear.

-BIC can be too aggressive in low RTT networks and in slower speed situations, leading to a refinement of BIC, namely CUBIC.
-CUBIC uses a 3rd order polynomial function to govern the window inflation algorithm, rather than the exponential function used by BIC.
-The cubic function is a function of the elapsed time since the previous window reduction, rather than BIC's implicit use of an RTT counter, so that CUBIC can produce fairer outcomes in a situation of multiple flows with different RTTs.
-CUBIC also limits the window adjustment in any single RTT interval to a maximum value, so the initial window adjustments after a reduction is linear.
-Here the new window size, W, is calculated as $W = C(t - K)^3 + W{max}$, where C is a constant scaling factor, t is the elapsed time since the last window reduction event, W{max} is the size of the window prior to the most recent reduction and K is a calculated value: K =

-$(W{max} / C)^{1/3}$.
-This function is more stable when the window size approaches the previous window size W{max} .
+BIC can be too aggressive in low RTT networks and in slower speed situations, leading to a refinement of BIC, namely CUBIC[5].
+CUBIC uses a third-order polynomial function to govern the window inflation algorithm, rather than the exponential function used by BIC.
+The cubic function is a function of the elapsed time since the previous window reduction, rather than the implicit use by BIC of an RTT counter, so that CUBIC can produce fairer outcomes in a situation of multiple flows with different RTTs.
+CUBIC also limits the window adjustment in any single RTT interval to a maximum value, so the initial window adjustments after a reduction are linear.
+Here the new window size, W, is calculated as $W = C(t - K)^3 + W{max}$ , where C is a constant scaling factor, t is the elapsed time since the last window reduction event, $W{max}$ is the size of the window prior to the most recent reduction and K is a calculated value: $K = (\hat{W}{max} \beta / C)1/3$ .
+This function is more stable when the window size approaches the previous window size $W{max}$ .
 The use of a time interval rather than an RTT counter in the window size adjustment is intended to make CUBIC more sensitive to concurrent TCP sessions, particularly in short RTT environments.